cvse/cvse.github.io/landing.md

 		<header class="major">
 			<h2>Welcome to my digital space! 👋</h2>
 		</header>
-		<p>Welcome to my digital space! 👋 I'm a designer driven by a fascination for technology ⚙️ and aesthetics ✨, constantly exploring the intersection of functionality and visual appeal.
+		<p>I'm a designer driven by a fascination for technology ⚙️ and aesthetics ✨, constantly exploring the intersection of functionality and visual appeal.
 My inspiration springs from the world of open-source customization, where the power of personalization 🛠️ meets intricate detail 🔍.
 Here you'll find a collection of my explorations, from crafting immersive digital experiences 📱 to curating striking visual elements 🖼️.
 I thrive on the challenge of bringing innovative ideas to life 💡, and my design journey is fueled by a deep appreciation for the possibilities that arise when technical expertise 💻 blends seamlessly with creative vision 🎨.
 Feel free to explore! 🚀🌟</p>
 	</div>
 </section>